If you want your LinkedIn profile headline to draw people to you like a magnet . . .

 Get the idea?

-Your new LinkedIn professional headline will immediately be indexed in LinkedIn’s search engine, waiting for people to search those keywords.
+Your new LinkedIn profile headline will immediately be indexed in LinkedIn’s search engine, available to searches for those keywords.

 Don’t know what keywords and phrases are the right ones for you?
 You probably didn’t do your industry and target company research.